“I do not have time for Centering Prayer.”

 Let the daily silence of Centering Prayer show you the way forward.

 P.S.
 Need help making time for Centering Prayer?
 Contact me.
-I might be able to help.
+I can help you.

 Intimacy with God: An Introduction to Centering Prayer by Thomas Keating